ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Experiments

 \subsection{Entity Typing}

 Entity typing aims at classifying entity mentions into pre-defined entity types.
-We select FIGER \citep{ling2015design}, which is a sentence-level entity typing dataset. \textbf{BERT}, \textbf{RoBERTa}, \textbf{MTB}, \textbf{CP} and \textbf{ERNIE} are chosen as baselines.
-In finetuning phrase, we encode the entities in the same way as pre-training.
-We set the learning rate as $3$e-$5$ and batch size as $256$, and finetune the models for three epochs.
-From the results listed in Table \ref{tab:entity_typing}, we can see that, \ourmodel outperforms all baselines, which demonstrate \ourmodel helps the model better understand and represent entities in the text.
+We choose FIGER~\citep{ling2015design}, which is a sentence-level entity typing dataset labeled with distant supervision. \textbf{BERT}, \textbf{RoBERTa}, \textbf{MTB}, \textbf{CP} and \textbf{ERNIE} are chosen as baselines.
+From the results listed in Table \ref{tab:entity_typing}, we observe that, \ourmodel outperforms all baselines, which demonstrates that \ourmodel could better represent entities and distinguish them in text via both entity-level and relation-level contrastive learning.